-- 8.1 The salary committee is comprised of approximately one third of the faculty.
+- a.
+The merit committee is comprised of approximately one third of the faculty.
 Insofar as is possible, faculty members should serve no more than once in any given three-year period.
-Each year the previous members are replaced by the next group at the top of a rotating list of all tenured and tenure-earning faculty members in the department.
+Each year the previous members are replaced by the next group at the top of a rotating list of all tenured and tenure-earning faculty members.
 After that group has served it in turn goes to the bottom of the list and works its way back up.
-New faculty members begin at the bottom of the list. - 8.2 The salary committee recommends to the chair the distribution of merit funds, consistent with the salary procedures departmentally approved.
+New faculty members begin at the bottom of the list. - b.
+The merit committee recommends to the chair the distribution of merit funds, consistent with the merit procedures departmentally approved.
 This applies to all tenure-track and tenured faculty, and to all fulltime non-tenure track faculty members-each according to their individual assignments of responsibility.
-(See Appendices B and D.) - 8.3 Appendix B to the Bylaws, the Salary Procedures of the History Department, can be altered without a vote in the following minor ways: the due dates for submitted materials and; the dates covered by each annual review.
-That is, minor changes that do not alter the basic procedures as outlined in Appendix B. The reasoning is that the salary procedures are changed in these minor ways every year.
-The department does want to keep the salary procedures (Appendix B) part of the Bylaws, however, so it will not be able to be changed in any meaningful way without a quorum vote.
+(See Appendices B and D.) - c.
+Appendix B to the Bylaws, the Merit Procedures of the History Department, can be altered without a vote in the following minor ways: the due dates for submitted materials and; the dates covered by each annual review.
+Substantive changes to the merit procedures (Appendix B) will require a quorum vote.

-9.0 Graduate Studies Committee
+8) Graduate Studies Committee

-9.1 This committee has primary responsibility, in consultation with the chair, for administering the departmental graduate program and the admission and retention of graduate students.
+a.
+This committee has primary responsibility, in consultation with the chair, for administering the departmental graduate program and the admission and retention of graduate students.
 The associate chair for graduate studies shall chair this committee.
 This committee awards graduate financial aid, including assistantships and fellowships, and maintains an updated graduate handbook.